 Hyatt is requiring face coverings to be worn in indoor public areas, and when moving around outdoor public areas.
 Note that:

 - Public areas includes hotel lobbies, meetings and events spaces, restaurants and bars, and fitness centers

-Hyatt defines public areas as including hotel lobbies, meeting and event spaces, restaurants and bars, and fitness centers.
-Hyatt notes that some guests may be exempt from this mandate, including guests with medical conditions, guests consuming food or beverages in restaurants, guests who are seated outdoors and socially distant, and children under the age of two.
+- Some guests may be exempt from this mandate, including guests with medical conditions, guests consuming food or beverages in restaurants, guests who are seated outdoors and socially distant, and children under the age of two

-This is a positive, overdue development.
 We know that face coverings help slow the spread of coronavirus, and it’s a small way we can do our part to stop the spread while still trying to go about our everyday lives.
 I’m fully in support of this policy.

-Hyatt guests will have to wear masks indoor in public areas
+Hyatt guests have to wear masks in public areas

-What do you make of Hyatt’s new guest mask requirement?
+What do you make of Hyatt’s guest mask requirement?